“Five Reasons to Forgive: Our Health Depends on it”

 “Not forgiving is like drinking rat poison and then waiting for the rat to die” Anne Lamott, Traveling Mercies: Some Thoughts on Faith.

 I had no idea how much rat poison I had been consuming.

 About a year ago, one of my own worst nightmares flashed before me on Facebook — my ex-boyfriend got married.
 For the purpose of this article , I’ll call him “Trey.”

 I had held many resentments in my heart, keeping track of all the injustices and pain he had inflicted on me — most of them due to his apparent declining interest in me — but there were a few legit reasons that I suppose may be deeply wounding for most women (or men) — whoever happens to be the rejected one.
 And for vindication purposes, I resolved to not only forget what he had done but to also map a new course for myself, tracing every possible trail that would lead to evidence that he was, indeed, evil.

 That is not what they teach at church — or at yoga.

-So you put up with it.
 Something had to vindicate my pain, so I was bound to make him pay.
 So, you see, I dug deeply, soliciting subjects for evidence to my resolve that Trey was indeed reprehensible.
 For surely, if I could prove he was a bad person, I would feel much better about his rejection and move on.

 My in-depth determination to be a detective for any malice on his part provided no solace.
 It worked in opposition — the more I sought evidence against him, the more incapacitated I became.
 He had long been free from my yoke of toxic talons, but I was still enslaved by my own consuming acrimonious angst.